 - We do not share any information with your employer if you access the Careline services unless there is a safety critical reason to do so and only when we have agreed with you that we will notify your manager;

 - We may need to share information with the Trustees of the healthcare plan/s if you are a member.
-However, this is normally where you have requested to make a claim where the rules are not clear and we need authorisation from the Trustees to either pay or decline a claim or where you have specifically requested that this is submitted to the Trustees.
-Normally this Trustee Referral is anonymous unless you request that they are made aware of your name.
+However, this is normally where you have requested to make a claim where the rules are not clear and we need authorization from the Trustees to either pay or decline a claim or where you have specifically requested that this is submitted to the Trustees.
+Normally this Trustee Referral is anonymous unless you request that they are made aware of your name;

 - On occasions an individual will make a claim against their employer where we are allowed in law to share information under an exemption clause.
 In such circumstances we would inform you that such an exemption applies and why.